ariard/lightning-rfc/12-offer-encoding.md

         - MUST include `recurrence_paywindow`
       - if it includes `recurrence_paywindow`:
-        - MUST set `seconds_before` to the maximum number of seconds prior to a period for which it will accept payment for that period.
+        - MUST set `seconds_before` to the maximum number of seconds prior to a period for which it will accept payment or invoice_request for that period.
-        - MUST set `seconds_after` to the maximum number of seconds into to a period for which it will accept payment for that period.
+        - MUST set `seconds_after` to the maximum number of seconds into to a period for which it will accept payment or invoice_request for that period.
+        - MAY NOT enforce this for the initial period for offers without `recurrence_base`
         - SHOULD NOT set `seconds_after` to greater than the maximum number of seconds in a period.
         - if it `amount` is specified and the node will proportionally reduce